google/bms-toolkit/docs/user-guide.md

 ### Requirements and Prerequisites

-You need at least two servers to install Oracle software by using the toolkit:
+You need at least two servers to install Oracle software by using the oracle-toolkit:

-- **Control node**: a virtual or physical machine from which the toolkit is executed.
+- **Control node**: a virtual or physical machine from which the oracle-toolkit is executed.
 - **Database server(s)**: target where the Oracle software will be installed and configured.

 A second database server (or node) is required for RAC deployments.

+The following diagrams are similar, showing the architecture in both Bare Metal Solution and GCE environments.

 ![Shows workflow from user through control node to staging repository and then to servers in the Bare Metal Solution environment.
+A dotted line goes to Cloud Storage for backups.](oracle-toolkit-bm-architecture.png)

-A dotted line goes to Cloud Storage for backups.](bms-toolkit-architecture.png)
+![Shows workflow from user through control node to staging repository and then to servers in the GCE Solution environment.
+A dotted line goes to Cloud Storage for backups.](oracle-toolkit-vm-architecture.png)

 #### Control node requirements